ByteWelder/ByteWelder.com/_posts/2019-08-12-surface-go-linux-mint.markdown

 It was then that I realized the need to document the process, in case I ever needed to do this dance again.

 This document contains my notes, that I rewrote into this post.

+Before you start, it's important to know that Linux Mint isn't perfect on the Surface Go.
+The cameras don't work, as there are no drivers available.
+I also currently have a non-working hybernate/sleep mode.
+This did work in the first few hours, so I'll investigate whether an apt-get update broke one of the applied fixes below.

+In return, though, you get increased battery life, and arguably a better user experience.
+You'll also gain over `15 GB` of disk space, and everything will feel more snappy.

+This post was last updated at {{ page.last_modified_at }}.

 ## Disclaimer